-Projected resource mixes for Scenario 1 and Scenario 2 are provided in Figure 20 below.
+Projected resource mixes for Scenario 1 and Scenario 2 are provided in Figure 24 Figure 20Figure 20 below.

-24 The capacity expansion results in this study do not endorse outcomes under any specific set of assumptions.
+$^{^{27}}$ The capacity expansion results in this study do not endorse outcomes under any specific set of assumptions.
 Instead, the results inform future transmission and generation planning.

-Figure 20: Policy Case New York Capacity Expansion Results
+Figure 202420: Policy Case New York Capacity Expansion Results

 In both Policy Case scenarios, a significant amount of land-based wind capacity was built by 2040.
-The model selected land-based wind due to its assumed capital cost, energy output, and capacity ratings.
-In both scenarios, land-based wind capacity builds to the assumed capacity build limits imposed (~16 GW).
+The model preferred selected land-based wind due to its assumed capital cost, energy output, and capacity ratings.
+In both scenarios, land-based wind capacity builds to the assumed capacity build limits imposed ($\sim 16 \, \text{GW}$).

 In both scenarios, a significant amount of capacity from renewable generation and dispatchable emission free resources (DEFRs) is projected by 2040, with the most installation forecasted in the last five years, to help offset the projected fossil-fueled generation retirements.
-Dispatchable emission free resources are a proxy generator type assumed for generation expansion in the Policy Case to represent a yet unavailable future technology that would be dispatchable and produces emissions-free energy (e.g., hydrogen, RNG, nuclear, other long-term season storage, etc.).
-As noted above, all existing fossil-fueled generation (~26 GW) was modeled as retired by 2040 due to the CLCPA requirement of a zero emissions grid by 2040.
+Dispatchable emission free resources are a proxy generator type assumed for generation expansion in the Policy Case to represent a yet unavailable future technology that would be dispatchable and produces $\underline{emissions-free\,energy\,(\textit{e.g.},hydrogen,RNG,nuclear,other\,long-term\,season\,storage,etc.).} As\,noted$ above, all existing fossil-fueled generation (~26 GW) was modeled as retired by 2040 due to the CLCPA requirement of a zero emissions grid by 2040.
 In addition, in Scenario 2 the age-based retirement assumption captured the retirement of 12 GW, nearly half the fossil fleet.
 The models expanded to approximately 111 GW of total capacity for Scenario 1 and 124 GW of total capacity for Scenario 2, inclusive of NYCA generators, BTM-PV, and qualifying imports from Hydro Québec.
 This level of total installed capacity would be needed in 2040 to satisfy the state policy, energy, and resource adequacy constraints for Scenario 1 and Scenario 2, respectively.
-Of this total, approximately 85 GW to 100 GW represent generation expansion for Scenario 1 and Scenario 2. respectively, beyond the 9.5 GW planned through state contracts.25For comparison, the Contract Case has approximately 51 GW of total installed capacity by 2040.
+Of this total, approximately 85 GW to 100 GW represent generation expansion for Scenario 1 and Scenario 2, respectively, beyond the 9.5 GW planned through state contracts.28-For comparison, the Contract Case has approximately 51 GW of total installed capacity by 2040.

 In general, resources take years from development to deployment.
 By year 2030, roughly seven years from the publication of this report, an estimated 20 GW of additional renewable generation needs to be in-service to support the energy policy target of 100% zero-emission generation by 2040.
 For reference, 12.9 GW of new generation has been developed since wholesale electricity markets began more than 20 years ago in 1999.
-Over the past five years, 2.6 GW of renewable and fossil-fueled generators came on-line while 4.8 GW of generation deactivated26.
+Over the past five years, 2.6 GW of renewable and fossil-fueled generators came on-line while 4.8 GW of generation deactivated 29.
 This Outlook demonstrates the need for an unprecedented pace of project deployment, which will require significant labor and materials available for New York over a long period of time.